guyinatuxedo/new_nightmare/modules/09-bad_seed/sunshinectf17_prepared/readme.md

 isun{pr3d1ct_3very_p[]5s1bl3_scen@r10}
 ```

 Just like that, we got the flag.
-Also fun fact, this was a challenge I made back for Sunshine CTF 2017.